bitfocus/companion-module-resi-decoders/companion/HELP.md

 Please DO NOT use this module to attempt to control Resi Encoders.

-Enter the IP address of the decoder when setting up the instance.
+Enter the IP address of the Decoder when setting up the instance.

 **Available commands**